Nissan Armada

-The Nissan Armada is a full-size SUV manufactured by Nissan for the North American market.
+The Nissan Armada (originally badged as the Nissan Pathfinder Armada) is a full-size SUV manufactured by Nissan for the North American market, since 2003 for the 2004 model year.

 From 2003 to 2015, the first-generation Armada was assembled in Canton, Mississippi based on the Nissan Titan.
-From mid-2016 onwards, the second-generation Armada has been built in Yukuhashi, Kyushu, Japan and shares the same platform as the Nissan Patrol, with American-specific modifications, and went on sale in late mid-2016 as a 2017 model.
+From mid-2016 onwards, the second-generation Armada is built in Yukuhashi, Kyushu, Japan.
+It shares the same platform as the Nissan Patrol, with American-specific modifications, and went on sale in mid-2016 as a 2017 model.
 A luxury version of the Armada has been sold as the Infiniti QX80 (originally QX56).

 First generation (TA60; 2004)

 The 2004 model Pathfinder Armada was unveiled on April 17, 2003, at the New York International Auto Show.
-Developed under Carlos Ghosn's NRP (Nissan Revival Plan), development was done in September 1999 to 2003 under lead designers Shiro Nakamura and Diane Allen and chief engineers Yuzo Sakita and Larry Dominique.
+Developed under Carlos Ghosn's NRP (Nissan Revival Plan), development took place from September 1999 to 2003 under lead designers Shiro Nakamura and Diane Allen and chief engineers Yuzo Sakita and Larry Dominique.
 In January 2001, a final exterior design by Giovanny Arroba had been approved by Sakita, Allen, Nakamura, and Nissan executive management, with the final design freeze being completed in July 2001.
 It is assigned the platform code TA60.

 Prototypes based on the Y61 Patrol were hand-assembled as mules from 2001, with the first TA60-specific prototypes being completed and sent to testing in early 2002.
 Design patents were filed in 2003, with production starting on August 14, 2003, and going on sale on October 1, 2003.